Quality standard

 Definitions of terms used in this quality statement

-The guideline also recommends that needle and syringe programme services should meet local need, for example they should take into account opening times, location and geography of the location (rural or urban) as well as the level of services needed.
+Needle and syringe programme services should meet local need.
+For example, they should take into account opening times, location and geography of the location (rural or urban), as well as the level of services needed.

 • level 1: distribution of injecting equipment either loose or in packs with written information on harm reduction